rohitsinghlab/raygun/README.md

 ### Generating samples

-After the raygun package has been installed, we can use it to generate samples using the `raygun-sample` command.
+After the raygun package has been installed, you can use it to generate samples using the `raygun-sample` command.
 This method will also fine-tune the model.
+For most users, `raygun-sample` should be all you need.

 We strongly recommend that the user first fine-tune the model on the target sequence or a set of related sequences.